material-motion/material-motion/specifications/serialization.md

 - Plan families should be encouraged to implement a plan serializer.
 - The Runtime should provide a SerializerManager object that can receive plans from disk/network and provide them to the correct serializer.
 The reverse should hold true of moving plans to disk/over network.

+Why this matters:

+- The interesting part of serialization is not the data format.
+The interesting part is whether you can easily transport plans across systems in a consistent manner.